hpcac/2023-APAC-HPC-AI/README.md

+# Frequently Asked Questions

-# Q1.
+## Q1.
 Is a specific project needed in my team's proposal?

 Question: Whether or not a team is supposed to apply with a specific project.
 Or are we going to decide on the specific project after we had the training?
 My team are not sure if our application should contain only the details of the team, without a specific project.

 > Answer: You can provide just the details of the team information, without a specific project.
 No need to register with your own specific project.

-# Q2.
+## Q2.
 What the training will be like?

 Question: What the training will be like?
 Is it online lecture and will there be records of the lecture for ones who maybe available at training period?